 So today last year was when I got a phone call from my boss telling me that we would be working from home and did I need anything from the office.
 A whole year ago to the day!

 I don’t know where the last year has gone, and at the time of when this all started I honestly believed we would be back in the office by Easter…boy how wrong was I. In that time not only have we had a lockdown Easter but everyone has experienced a lockdown birthday, Christmas and new year.
-Not much of a celebration for some, others saved money, and then there’s the minority who was happy not to see anyone and to be reminded of being another year older.
+Not much of a celebration for some, others saved money, and then there’s the minority who was actually quite happy not to see anyone and to be reminded of being another year older.
 This was not me, however my birthday doesn’t really get much of a celebration because William celebrates three days after mine and my husbands is 3 days after Williams.
 Mine just gets forgotten about.

 But seriously thinking about each month throughout the last year it seems that we all faced challenges every single week, and is it me or the did the weeks go really quick and still are?
 I’ve never had my weeks go so quick, they say it’s because we’re busy (which is very very true) so does that mean life will slow down a bit when I run out of things to do (like that would EVER happen.)